erbloss/fullstack-habbit-tracker-app/README.md

 # app description:

-    A personal habit tracker that allows a user to log in, create daily or weekly habits, and mark them as complete each day.
+    A personal habit tracker that allows a user to log in, create daily habits, and mark them as complete each day.
 Users can view habit progress over time.

 # tech stack: